-You want to grow a green, lush, healthy lawn that’s free from weeds, yet has the deep root structure necessary to survive the cold weather of winter and hot, dry summers.
-There are plenty of fertilizer options on the market, but one of the more popular is Scotts 4 Step fertilizer program.
-At first glance, it seems to be an all-in-one solution that meets all your needs.
+Scotts fertilizer program is one of the more popular fertilizer options on the market.
+It allows you to grow a green, lush, healthy lawn that’s free from weeds, yet has the deep root structure necessary to survive the cold weather of winter and hot, dry summers.
+Scotts fertilizer program be an all-in-one solution that meets all your needs.
 Is that the truth, though?
-Today we'll look at the Scotts 4 Step Program, and more specifically, Step One: Crabgrass Preventer Plus Fertilizer.
+Today we'll look at the 4 steps of Scotts Fertilizer Program, and more specifically, Step One: Crabgrass Preventer Plus Fertilizer.

 A Look at the System